-How can this issue be solved so the environment recovers in time?
 The most effective solution would be to catch those transporting plants and prosecute them to the extent of the law.
 Even with preexisting laws against the movement of plants in certain states, many people still remove native cacti.
 By increasing the severity of these laws, less people would be willing to risk jail time for selling cacti on the black market.
 Currently in the U.S., theft of a plant that is worth less than $100 is considered a misdemeanor but theft of a plant worth over that price constitutes a felony charge.
 Due to the threat to the environment, intentional removal of native plants should hold a heavier punishment than what currently involves stands.
 Arizona officials estimate that “plants harvested by permit and resold on the commercial market amounted to more than 1.8 million in sales last year versus $500,000 in illegal sales” (Kinver).
 This makes the black market a substantial piece of the total market.
 Another method of combating this destruction to the environment is to raise awareness.
 The more people have information on this topic, the more likely they are to look out for potential cactus thieves and alert authorities.
-A portion of the people buying cacti for landscaping purposes could also be unaware of the harm they are fueling to the ecosystem.
+A portion of the people buying cacti for landscaping purposes could also be unaware of the harm they are doing to the ecosystem.
 With proper awareness, some buyers may have second thoughts and look to ethically source their succulent purchases.
 While creating tougher laws is a solution that could take time and effort, alerting the general population about the dangers of the cacti black market has a chance at making an immediate change.
 With a conscious effort to make a difference, the cactus population can be sustainable.
 A large portion of stolen cacti are taken in government owned land that doesn’t see much human activity but those who are passionate about solving this problem can work as watchdogs for others who look to sell the plants.
 Various conservation organizations also exist to inform people of local events and different activities they can do to help endangered species.

-Possible Issues:
+Possible Issues

 The most difficult aspect of solving this conservation issue and dismantling the cacti black market is dealing with the people who ignore the law no matter how much the punishment becomes.
 If less people attempt to steal cacti, then the people who still attempt to distribute the plants can sell them for even higher costs.
 Another troublesome aspect of this issue is the work it would take to update current law.
 With initial protections that are already in place not working, more deterrents in the law system may not even be effective.
 If updated laws might not work, then an increase in police monitoring could enforce policies already in place.
 If the illegal sale of these succulents decreases substantially then the cacti population still has a chance of recovering.
 With some species already critically endangered, the population of cacti has a long way ahead to get back to normal conditions.
 Multiple conservation organizations have made efforts to inform the general public but they will have to continue their efforts to spread awareness on the problem (Cacti).
 Even though some progress has been made, plant populations continue to decline at rapid rates.
 A shift in public support will be needed to protect cacti who are important parts of arid regions.

-Conclusion:
+Conclusion